Corporate Governance and Compliance

 Whistleblowing and Sarbanes-Oxley

 Epstein Becker Green is well versed in the "whistleblower" provision of Sarbanes-Oxley and other legislation and common law claims that protect employees when they raise issues of alleged corporate misconduct, including federal securities violations.
 Experienced in each phase of whistleblower matters, EBG attorneys can perform in counseling, investigative, or litigation capacities, as appropriate to the circumstances.
 We advise corporations and their boards of directors and audit committees on implementing codes of conduct and ethics and on whistleblower complaint procedures.
 Whether the client is an employer, a board of directors, or an independent committee, EBG attorneys can conduct or guide investigations in connection with employee retaliation claims.
 When employees file whistleblower claims before administrative agencies or in U.S. federal or state courts, our experienced litigators can serve.
-We are able to draw on the experience of attorneys in our Corporate and Securities Law and Government Investigations Civil & Criminal areas of focus within our Litigation practice group and our Corporate Governance area of focus within our Corporate Services practice group when helpful to a client.
-We also help employers evaluate to what extent they have "control and direction" of contract workers to assess their potential whistleblower liability.
+We are able to draw on the experience of attorneys in the Corporate and Securities and the Government Investigations (Civil & Criminal) focus areas within our Litigation practice and the Corporate Governance focus area within our Corporate Services practice when helpful to a client.
+We also assist employers in evaluating to what extent they have "control and direction" of contract workers to assess their potential whistleblower liability.

 Range of Corporate Governance and Compliance Matters We Handle

 The range of Corporate Governance and Compliance matters we handle is broad and includes:

 - Design of codes of conduct and ethics and policies and procedures for implementation, orientation, and communication as well as monitoring for effectiveness and revision.